micmejia/bible-dump/NKJV/Matthew/Matt 21.md

 "Therefore, when the owner of the vineyard comes, what will he do to those vinedressers?"

 ###### 41
-They said to Him, "He will destroy those wicked men miserably, and lease _his_ vineyard to other vinedressers who will [^g]render to him the fruits in their seasons."
+They said to Him, "He will destroy those wicked men miserably, and lease _his_ vineyard to other vinedressers who will render to him the fruits in their seasons."

 ###### 42
 Jesus said to them, "Have you never read in the Scriptures: 'The stone which the builders rejected Has become the chief cornerstone.
 This was the Lord's doing, And it is marvelous in our eyes'?